rishicomplex/rishicomplex.github.io/_posts/2024-12-08-chorus-chrome-extension.md

 ---
 layout: post
 title:  "Chorus: A Chrome extension to compare LLMs"
-date:   2024-12-08 00:00:00 -0800
+date:   2025-01-28 00:00:00 -0800
 ---

 I've written a little Chrome extension to compare responses from different LLMs in their native browser UI.
 You can try it out in the Chrome web store [here](https://chromewebstore.google.com/detail/chorus-compare-llms/opedkjbjehljdkjahbingfncglipdeif).

 <!--more-->

 I've found myself frequently copy-pasting queries between different chatbots.
-[Chorus](https://chromewebstore.google.com/detail/chorus-compare-llms/opedkjbjehljdkjahbingfncglipdeif) is a Chrome extension that automates this.
+[Chorus](https://chromewebstore.google.com/detail/chorus-compare-llms/opedkjbjehljdkjahbingfncglipdeif) automates this.
 You can type `ch` `Space` in the omnibar, write your prompt, and hit `Enter`.
 Chorus will create a tab group and send your prompt to all the enabled models.

 ![Chorus demo](/assets/chorus.gif)